-Prognosis can be variable depending both on histological subtype and stage.
+Prognosis can be variable depending on both on histological subtype and stage.

-The papillary variant carries the best prognosis (5-year survival of 90%), followed by clear cell (conventional) RCC (5-year survival 70%), while collecting duct subtype carry the worst 6.
+The papillary variant carries the best prognosis (5-year survival of 90%), followed by clear cell (conventional) RCC (5-year survival 70%) while collecting duct subtype carries the worst 6.

 As far as the effects of tumor stage (see renal cell carcinoma staging) are concerned, there is a dramatic difference between stage I and IV tumors: